DanielLaV/study_buddy/user-stories-acceptance-crit.md

 ### Performing a Search
 * As an authenticated user, I can see a search bar on the navigation bar.
-    * I can enter a search query, I will be rerouted to `/search-results`.
+    * When I enter a search query, I will be rerouted to `/search-results`.
 I will see decks, tags, and card contents that match my search query.
         * I will see the search results grouped by the resource type.
 For example, all decks that match the search query will appear together, all tags that match the search query will appear together, etc.

 #### Acceptance Criteria